IMMM-SFA/tell/docs/source/index.rst

 `Source Repository <https://github.com/immm-sfa/tell>`__ |
 `Issues & Ideas <https://github.com/immm-sfa/tell/issues>`__

-`tell` is an open-source Python package for predicting future Total ELectricity Loads (TELL) in the Lower 48 United States.

 `tell` was created to:

-   1. Predict future hourly electricity demand by blending aspects of short-term (minutes to hours ahead) and long term (months to years ahead) load forecasting methods.
-   2. Include an explicit spatial component that allows users to relate the predicted loads to where they would occur spatially within a grid operations model.
-   3. Be implemented as a nationwide model that can be applied uniformly in any of the three grid interconnections.
+  1. Project the short- and long-term evolution of hourly electricity demand in response to changes in weather and climate.
+  2. Work at a spatial resolution adequate for input to a unit commitment/economic dispatch (UC/ED) model.
+  3. Maintain consistency with the long-term growth and evolution of annual state-level electricity demand projected by an economically driven human-Earth system model.

 .. panels::
     :card: + intro-card text-center